mackadamian/mailbeez-documentation/pages/03.documentation/05.configbeez/10.config_shopvoting/default.en.md

 <div style="float:right" markdown="1">![](shoprating_box.en.png)</div>

-The new MailBeez Shopvoting Module allows your customers to rate your store and service.
+The new MailBeez Shoprating Module allows your customers to rate your store and service.
 Hosted on your own server with complete control.

 **Store-Ratings are known to increase conversion and for this good reason there are many online services for hosted Store-Ratings.**